hatamake/kokoto-httpd/README.md

 * options: Detailed options for running server.
 	- options.path: A path to working directory where `apps/`, `static/` and `model.js` exists.
 (Default: The path to the package root)
 	- options.secret: A secret key phrase for encrypting sessions.
-(Default: A random 44-length string)
+(Default: A random 44-length [String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String))
 	- options.db: [MongoDB connection URI](https://docs.mongodb.com/manual/reference/connection-string/) used for connecting to the database.
 (Default: `'mongodb://127.0.0.1/kokoto'`)
 	- options.session: A cookie field name for storing session ID.
 (Default: `'session'`)
+	- options.apps: An array of filename in `apps/` or app module itself.
+Items in this option are appended to the default value.
 	- options.pagination: A count of items that will be displayed in one page.
 (Default: `20`)

 #### Returns